MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 “Well, Amira…” Kitty knelt and offered her tail, which Amira touched with curiosity, “I may not know where ya Mummy be jus’ yet, but hear me - Captain Kitty One Ear don’t let no one go missin’ without a proper chase.
 Not never.”

 Isabel knelt beside Amira, her hands deft and gentle.
 She wrapped her cardigan around the child’s small shoulders and gave Kitty a quiet, reassuring nod - a silent message between shipmates weathering a storm.
 Kitty returned the gesture with the respectful tilt of her pirate hat.
 No words needed.
-A crew forming, in the face of the unknown.
+A crew forming in the face of the unknown.

 A stocky man approached - his hands stained with flour, his cheeks ruddy, and his eyes full of both warmth and bewilderment.
 He wore an apron tied crookedly around striped pyjamas and smelled faintly of rosemary and burnt sugar.

 “Scusi… I sleep with… my bella, yes?
 My wife.
 She have warm feet… always cold, mine.”
 He chuckled nervously, tapping his chest.
-“I dream—ah!
-New bread, for festival!
+“I dream - ah - new bread, for festival!
 Orange peel, almond, maybe lavender.
 Is good, yes?”

 Kitty tilted her head and licked her lips at the thought of freshly cooked bread.